Mergers, stock splits, and more | Robinhood

 What happens to your shares

-The number of shares you own in the company will decrease, while the value of each individual share will increase proportionally.
+The number of shares you own in the company will decrease, while the price of each individual share will increase proportionally.

 Cash merger and liquidation